Child's Play (1988 film): Writing

+Casting

+Auditions for roles in the film began in November 1987 at the Hollywood United Methodist Church.
+Holland immediately cast Chris Sarandon as Detective Norris after working with him in his first film Fright Night (1985).
+Catherine Hicks was hired as Karen Barclay on the recommendation of Leonard Nimoy, who worked with her in Star Trek IV: The Voyage Home (1986).
+Holland considered hundreds of children from across the United States for the role of Andy Barclay.
+Despite his lack of acting experience compared with the other two finalists, Alex Vincent was cast as Andy Barclay in his second audition after he convincingly pretended to forget his lines in order to avoid cursing in front of his mother.

-Lafia wanted to direct the film after being hired for the rewrites but was turned down because he had never directed a feature-length motion picture at the time, and the studio sought an experienced director for the production.
-William Friedkin, Irvin Kershner, Robert Wise, Joseph Ruben, Howard Franklin, and Rocky Morton and Annabel Jankel were approached to direct before Holland was hired on Steven Spielberg's recommendation from his work on Amazing Stories.
-John Lithgow was considered to play Charles Lee Ray before Brad Dourif was hired in the role after Holland worked with him in Fatal Beauty.
+John Lithgow was considered to play Charles Lee Ray before Brad Dourif was hired after Holland worked with him in Fatal Beauty.
+Ed Gale was hired to play the body of Chucky, although ultimately he only appeared a few times to supplement animatronics.
 Initially the voice of Chucky's doll form was intended to be a simple electronic overlay similar to ordinary toys with sound chips.
-When this was deemed infeasible and when Dourif was initially unavailable to record Chucky's voice because of his involvement in Spontaneous Combustion, Holland cast Jessica Walter to voice Chucky on the basis that Mercedes McCambridge had voiced Pazuzu in The Exorcist.
-Later, Walter's recordings were discarded and she was replaced with John Franklin, who completed his lines was also replaced when Dourif returned to the film.
+When this was deemed infeasible, John Franklin was hired to record the dialogue when Dourif was initially unavailable to record Chucky's voice because of his involvement in Mississippi Burning.
+After negative test screenings, Lafia and Holland decided to recast the role only to find Dourif was still unavailable due to his involvement in Spontaneous Combustion.
+They cast Jessica Walter to voice Chucky on the basis that Mercedes McCambridge had voiced Pazuzu in The Exorcist.
+Later, Walter's recordings were discarded when Dourif returned to the film.
 Unlike Walter, part of Franklin's performance remains in the film through a scene in which he appears as a human television presenter dressed as a Good Guy, a scene which was shot after his replacement.